-The redefinition of US national security after 11 September was quite radical because the enemy changed from unreliable or potentially hostile states to a loosely defined trans-national phenomenon.
+The redefinition of US security after 11 September was more radical because the enemy changed from unreliable or potentially hostile states to a loosely defined transnational phenomenon.
 The USA needed to protect itself not only against a defined enemy, but against the risk of terrorist attacks from any possible direction.
-Thus the concepts of both national and home security were globalised.
+Thus it was not just the traditional national security that was further globalized, but home security as well.
 The US territory could no longer be defended at home.
 Law enforcement became a prominent part of US foreign policy.
 This meant that Washington considered the internal security of other states as part of its own security, and requested other states to integrate their anti-terrorist measures with the work of US agencies.
-This also meant that the US could no longer accept national sovereignty as a basic tenet of international law.14 The defence of US security could require military intervention in other states even if those states had not violated international law, if they did not cooperate effectively in the repression of trans-national terrorism.
+This represents a globalisation of US governance, a further step on the way to a US-dominated global society.

-The position of the United Nations was also seriously affected.
+The position of the United Nations remains significant.
 This global organization of states is built on the principle of equality for its member states, although five great powers have veto power in the Security Council.
-The United Nations represents the cumbersome multilateral road to global governance, which requires negotiations, treaties and agreements among the member states.
-The dominant politicians in the US Republican Party have long been sceptical to the United Nations organisation, which they consider to be ineffective and heavily bureaucratised.
+The United Nations represents the cumbersome multilateral road to global governance, which requires negotiations, treaties and agreements among a great number of states.
+The dominant politicians in the US Republican Party have long been sceptical to the United Nations organisation. which they consider to be ineffective and heavily bureaucratised.
 They also fear that it may restrain America's freedom of action, and even interfere in internal US affairs.
 However, after 11 September, the United Nations Secretary General as well as all the members of the UN Security Council (including Russia and China) went out of their way to support the US 'war on terror'.
-The UN sanctioned the American approach to the problem, including the bombing of Afghanistan, and assumed the burden of overseeing the set-up of a new coalition government in the country.
+The UN sanctioned the American approach to the problem, including the bombing of Afghanistan.
 The reason for this support was not just that everyone agreed, but also that no one wanted to alienate a wounded giant.
-In order not to alienate the world's only superpower, and thus be politically marginalized, the United Nations Security Council as well as the General Secretary willingly provided global legitimacy to the new US concept of global security.
-This brought some benefits in increasing US willingness to pay its membership dues to the organisation, but it did induce the US to follow a more multilateralist course or to make military action abroad contingent on UN Security Council approval.
+In order not to alienate the world's only superpower, and thus be politically marginalised, the United Nations Security Council as well as the General Secretary willingly provided global legitimacy to the new US concept of global security.